Our History

 Power provider, employer and neighbor

-Together with our mining contractor, we employ nearly 500 people from rural communities at our mining and power plant facilities, contributing more than $40 million in payroll.
+Together with our mining contractor, we employ nearly 400 people from rural communities at our mining and power plant facilities, contributing nearly $40 million in payroll.
 We support another 1,200 regional jobs in areas where economic activity is needed the most.
 Since 1980, San Miguel has added more than $100 million in property, school and county taxes to the local economy.